 By including the family in the treatment of a loved one, this holistic therapeutic approach encourages the development of a healthy lifestyle and helps prevent others in the family from developing similar problems.
 At Northbound, we recognize that families also suffer as a result of a member’s addiction and mental health issues, and we recognize that these difficulties can result in the development of other mental and physical issues in response.
 General Systems Theory looks to prevent the development of further problems and bring the family to a healthier, supportive place.

 Person Centered Therapy

-Person Centered Therapy encourages the belief that within the right environment, a client can develop his or her own mental and physical health.
-This therapeutic process can also encourage the natural, internal drive to become more positive in their actions and promote healthy growth.
+Person Centered Therapy both challenges and empowers the patient through the belief that within the right environment, a client can develop and improve his or her own mental and physical health.
+This therapeutic process also encourages the natural, internal drive to become more positive in one’s actions and promotes healthy growth.